syl3n7/MP-Server/Documentation.md

 All UDP communication happens after the client has joined or created a room via TCP.

-### 4.2 Encryption
+### 4.2 Encryption (Updated with Recent Fixes)
 **For Authenticated Players:**
 - UDP packets are automatically encrypted using AES-256-CBC
 - Each session gets unique encryption keys derived from the session ID
 - Packet format: `[4-byte length header][encrypted JSON data]`
-- The server handles encryption/decryption transparently
+- **FIXED**: Server now properly handles encryption/decryption (was broken previously)
+- Server automatically detects encrypted packets and decrypts them correctly

 **For Unauthenticated Players:**
 - UDP packets are sent as plain-text JSON (backward compatibility)
 - Limited functionality compared to authenticated users

+**Server-Side UDP Processing (Fixed):**
+- Server attempts decryption with each authenticated session's keys
+- Gracefully falls back to plain JSON parsing if decryption fails
+- No more JsonReaderException errors from encrypted packets
+- Supports hybrid environments with both encrypted and plain clients

 ### 4.3 Packet Format (JSON-based)
 The server supports two primary types of UDP packets, both based on JSON: